Does your cat have an itch it just can’t scratch? Explore the common causes of allergies in cats and the various options for managing reactions.

-The first option works well for flea and food allergies, you veterinarian may suggest a prescription diet.
-However, aversion is not quite so good for atopy.
+The first option works well for flea and food allergies, however it’s not quite so good for atopy.
 Your unlikely to be able to keep your cat away from dusts and pollens in the environment, so you need to treat him to stop the allergic reaction.

 This can be done in several ways.
 Medication such as antihistamines or corticosteroids can reduce allergies and may make your cat much more comfortable.
 Some drugs have side effects so you need to use them with guidance from your vet.
 As well as the risk of side effects, these drugs don’t solve the underlying problem so when medication is stopped, the skin irritation will return.

 The best way to treat atopy is to identify exactly what your cat is allergic to with intradermal skin tests, and then formulate a desensitising injection for him.
 This contains very small amounts of the substances he reacts to.
 He will be given measured doses of this injection on a regular basis, which allows his body to learn to tolerate them.
 Up to 80% of cats will improve with desensitisation, but their allergy may not be completely resolved and they may need other treatment from time to time.

 Other therapies that can help are oatmeal shampoos and conditioners (if your cat tolerates a bath), fish oil which contains omega fatty acids, and topical creams containing corticosteroids.

 Allergies in cats are something you manage, rather than cure.
 Together with your vet, you can work out a treatment regime that works well for your cat.
 He’ll then be able to enjoy life without being tormented by itchy skin.